 Rashes, wheezing, vomiting, and blood in stools are some of the symptoms of cow milk allergy.
 These symptoms can be distressing for children and parents.
 Proper diagnosis and management of cow milk allergy is crucial to helping affected children cope better.
-Find out more in this final part of Abbott’s monthly expert series for expert advice on cow milk allergy in children.
-Answer three simple questions to stand to win attractive prizes!

 It can be troubling for parents to find out that their child is allergic to cow’s milk — a nutritional staple for many children.
 But there are ways to successfully cope with this allergy.
 If breast milk, which is the best milk for your child, is not a viable option, there are other good alternatives available to ensure that your growing child receives all the necessary nutrition.

-In the fourth and last video of the series, Dr. Chiang Wen Chin and Dr. Lee Bee Wah, both consultant paediatricians at Mount Elizabeth Medical Centre, share what parents need to know in order to effectively manage their child’s milk allergy.
+Dr. Chiang Wen Chin and Dr. Lee Bee Wah, both consultant paediatricians at Mount Elizabeth Medical Centre, share what parents need to know in order to effectively manage their child’s milk allergy.

 This video is supported by an unrestricted education grant from Abbott, the leader in paediatric nutrition*.

 Must-Knows on Cow Milk Allergy (CMA).